 - buy or pour your own drinks

-- don’t accept drinks from strangers unless you are at the bar and can observe it being poured
+- don’t accept drinks from strangers unless you’re at the bar and see it being poured

 - don’t leave your drink unattended

 - keep an eye on your friends and their drinks.